UNINETTSigma2/documentation/storage/storagesystems.md

 **2. `/cluster/work/users/$USER`**
     This directory is meant for staging files that are used by one or more jobs.
-    All data after processing must be moved out from this area or deleted after use, otherwise it will be automatically deleted after a while.
+    All data after processing must be moved out from this area or deleted after use, otherwise it will be automatically deleted after a while (see notes below).
 We highly encourage users to keep this area tidy, since both high disk usage and automatic deletion process takes away disk performance.
 The best solution is to clean up any unnecessary data after each job.